LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220226.md

 **Haven King**: That would be very difficult, but it would be pretty funny.

 **Gdude**: You know what, I'm not surprised somehow.
 Someone's going to end up doing that at some point.
 Let's give it a couple more minutes as we wait for people to get in here.
 Alright, I think we can probably get started.
 It's been about 5 minutes.
-So yeah, welcome to another public QuiltMC Developers’ Meeting.
+So yeah, welcome to another public QuiltMC Developersâ€™ Meeting.
 I'm going to try that again later, don't worry.
 And we'll just get right into it, I guess. **Earthcomputer**, I guess you're ready to talk about CHASM?

 **Earthcomputer**: Yeah, let me just find the notes.